github/codeql/docs/language/learn-ql/java/ql-for-java.rst

 -  `Basic Java query <https://lgtm.com/help/lgtm/console/ql-java-basic-example>`__: Learn to write and run a simple CodeQL query using LGTM.

--  :doc:`CodeQL library for Java <introduce-libraries-java>`: When analyzing C or C++ code, you can use the large collection of classes in the CodeQL library for Java.
+-  :doc:`CodeQL library for Java <introduce-libraries-java>`: When analyzing Java code, you can use the large collection of classes in the CodeQL library for Java.

 -  :doc:`Analyzing data flow in Java <dataflow>`: You can use CodeQL to track the flow of data through a Java program to its use.